anarubioruiz/ARIA-data/fine-tuning/README.md

 Below, the scenario description, the goal and the target of the automation rules to generate are provided as INPUT.
 Write the Home Assistant automation rules (YAML) for this INPUT as OUTPUT.

 ### INPUT:
 -- The scenario is: I want to control the behaviour of the kitchen and the hall lighting systems.
-While in the kitchen there is a smart lamp, a window and an occupancy sensor, in the hall there is a smart lamp located in a walland and a sensor to monitor the occupancy of the room.
+While in the kitchen there is a smart lamp, a window and an occupancy sensor, in the hall there is a smart lamp located in a wall and a sensor to monitor the occupancy of the room.

 -- The goal is: illuminate